-Donald Trump Approval Ratings Today: Still Historically Low, And Diving
+Donald Trump Approval Ratings Today: Still Historically Low And Diving

-Donald Trump’s approval ratings today remain historically low for a first-term president, and are continuing to dive in light of the unpopular American Health Care Act (“Trumpcare”) and continuing revelations about possible ties to Russia.
+Donald Trump’s approval ratings today remain historically low for a first-term president and are continuing to dive in light of the unpopular American Health Care Act (“Trumpcare”) and continuing revelations about possible ties to Russia.

-As AOL Newsreports, Trump’s approval rating, as of this writing, stands at 45 percent according to the latest Gallup poll.
+As AOL News reports, Trump’s approval rating, as of this writing, stands at 45 percent according to the latest Gallup poll.
 That marks the lowest approval rating he’s had in over a month.

 Donald Trump’s Treasury pick called him “the poster child for crony capitalism” during primary campaign https://t.co/rAq6ur6uw8 pic.twitter.com/HnTSG3WaTK